No Tricks, Just Treats

 Related: 50 Fall Decor Updates for $5, $15, $30

 Light up the night with DIY lanterns that are easy enough for everyone in the family to make.
 Just Mod Podge some tissue paper to a glass jar, glue on some funky face shapes, and add a tea-light candle, and you have instant Halloween atmosphere.

 Greet your guests, indoors or out, with a ghostly garland.
-A strand of white lantern lights, some white cotton fabric, string, and a black marker are all you need.
+Styrofoam balls, some white cheese cloth, and string are all you need.
 Your ghosts will be spooky (or maybe just adorable) both day and night.

 Related: 29 Bewitching Ways to Decorate a Pumpkin